nehcizniy/masters_thesis/README.md

 The order of p1~pn files can be found in the plotting micros within the same folder.
 Generally, it's of the order of system size from large to small, and year new to old.

 07/30/2024
+Added some results.

+08/19/2024
+Added all integrated yield results.
+Changed the format of previous proton integrated yield files so now it also contains statistical errors listing after systematic error column.
 Current available data:
 * \<pT\>
   + pi 0.5-2.0GeV
   + k 0.5-2.0GeV
   + p 0.6-2.0GeV
 * Integrated yield
+  + pi 0.5-2.0GeV
+  + k 0.5-2.0GeV
   + p 0.6-2.0GeV
+* Inverse slop
+  +